Bilyi Kolodiaz: History

 Until 26 January 2024, Bilyi Kolodiaz was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Bilyi Kolodiaz became a rural settlement.
+Russian forces began combat operations in the area of Bilyi Kolodiaz once again during the 2024 Kharkiv offensive.
+By 3 August 2026, they had gained full control of the village and the surrounding areas.